-7.5.2 MINUTES OF THE MEETINGSN
+7.5.3 MINUTES OF THE MEETINGSN

 The minutes shall summarise the discussions and specify the opinions and recommendations, stating the reservations of the members of the Committee where appropriate.
 They shall be signed by the members who took part in the discussion.
-The chairman shall ensure that the other members receive a copy of the minutes.
+The chairman shall ensure that the other members, as well as all directors, receive a copy of the minutes.